Substantial boost to the accessibility and quality of life in the Amsterdam region

 Zuidasdok is being built in the heart of the bustling South axis where living, working and doing business go together in a small space.
 The tender included an explicit challenge to bidders to focus attention on the environmental aspects of this extensive project.
 An innovative project approach was therefore required in order to meet design requirements and a range of objectives including the reduction of environmental pollution.

 The realization of a big project like Zuidasdok cannot be done without causing hindrance.
-ZuidPlus has nevertheless managed to come up with creative solutions to reduce these nuisances as much as possible.
+Nevertheless, creative solutions to reduce these nuisances as much as possible have been managed.
 Smart logistics planning will combine and reduce construction traffic for the supply and transport of people and materials to the site.
 Two building roads that connect directly to the A10 will move construction traffic, as much as possible, away from the city.
 Construction materials used for the walls and roof of the tunnels for the A10 will help reduce noise for the surrounding areas and, where viable, other construction work will also be done underground.